vuepress/ecosystem/docs-next/themes/default/frontmatter.md

 ### pageLayout

 - Type: `doc | home | page`

 - Default: `doc`

+- Details:

   Determines the layout of the page.

   - `doc` - It applies default documentation styles to the markdown content.
   - `home` - Special layout for "Home Page".
 You may add extra options such as `hero` and `features` to rapidly create beautiful landing page.
   - `page` - Behave similar to `doc` but it applies no styles to the content.
 Useful when you want to create a fully custom page.

 ```yaml
 ---